drn/jira-cli/README.md

 ### Available Commands

-    jira all             # Describes all local branches that match JIRA ticketing syntax jira attachments     # View ticket attachments
+    jira all             # Describes all local branches that match JIRA ticketing syntax jira assign          # Assign a ticket to a user jira attachments     # View ticket attachments
-    jira browse          # Opens the current input ticket in your browser jira comment         # Add a comment to the input ticket jira comments        # Lists the comments of the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira clipboard       # Copies the url of the JIRA ticket into the clipboard jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket jira new             # Creates a new ticket in JIRA and checks out the git branch jira rename          # Updates the summary of the input ticket jira sprint          # Lists all tickets in active sprint jira transition      # Transitions the input ticket to the next state jira version         # Displays the version
+    jira comment         # Add a comment to the input ticket jira commentd        # Delete a comment to the input ticket jira comments        # Lists the comments of the input ticket jira commentu        # Update a comment to the input ticket jira commit          # Commits uncommitted work with the ticket name and summary. jira delete          # Deletes a ticket in JIRA and the git branch jira describe        # Describes the input ticket jira install         # Guides the user through JIRA installation jira log             # Logs work against the input ticket jira logd            # Deletes work against the input ticket jira logs            # Lists work against the input ticket jira logu            # Updates work against the input ticket jira new             # Creates a new ticket in JIRA and checks out the git branch jira rename          # Updates the summary of the input ticket jira tickets         # List the tickets of the input username jira transition      # Transitions the input ticket to the next state jira unvote          # Unvote against the input ticket jira unwatch         # Unwatch against the input ticket jira version         # Displays the version
-    jira help [COMMAND]  # Describe available commands or one specific command
+    jira vote            # Vote against the input ticket jira votes           # List the votes of the input ticket jira watch           # Watch against the input ticket jira watchers        # List the watchers of the input ticket jira help [COMMAND]  # Describe available commands or one specific command

 ### Gem Installation